In 2008, Jennifer Curtis and Tina Prevatte Levy, Co-Founders and Co-CEOs of Firsthand Foods, merged…

 Jay Wells and his family raise cattle on a 1300-acre farm in Marion County, Georgia, located just five miles from where their family first settled in 1829.
-The farm, known as Brantley Ridge Farm, is situated in Georgia’s sand hills on a ridge diving the Chattahoochee River and Flint River drainage areas.
-Here, the Wells family manages a large herd of Pineywood cattle, and Certified Animal Welfare Approved by A Greener World (AGW), Certified Grassfed by AGW Pineywood products from the farm are marketed under the Georgia Native Cattle Company brand.
+The farm, known as Brantley Ridge Farm, is situated in Georgia’s sand hills on a ridge dividing the Chattahoochee River and Flint River drainage areas.
+Here, the Wells family manages a large herd of Pineywoods cattle, and Certified Animal Welfare Approved by A Greener World (AGW), Certified Grassfed by AGW Pineywoods products from the farm are marketed under the Georgia Native Cattle Company brand.

 In addition to being Certified Animal Welfare Approved by AGW, the cattle herd at Georgia Native Cattle Company is Certified Grassfed by AGW, the first—and only—food label in the U.S. and Canada that guarantees food products come from animals fed a 100% grass and forage diet, and raised entirely outdoors on pasture or range.
 The Pineywoods breed is an endangered cattle breed, descending from animals first brought to the Atlantic and Gulf Coasts of Florida, Georgia, Mississippi and Alabama in the early 1500s by the Spanish.
 The breed was predominately used as oxen in the southeast timber industry until European cattle largely replaced it in the 1800s.